 These mattresses are also incredibly long-lasting.
 Because the individual parts of the mattress can be replaced or repaired, the lifespan of the bed is much longer.
 In some cases, even lasting up to 30 percent longer than a standard mattress.
 If you purchase an airbed with a warranty, the replacement of these parts is often covered by the manufacturer.

 Airbeds tend to be much more expensive than most mattresses, with some models costing upwards of $4,000.
 Because they tend to need frequent repairs, if you don’t have a manufacturer’s warranty, these repairs can make them even more costly.

 Although airbeds are adjustable, the firmness can be difficult to maintain.
 Sleepers may find their ideal firmness one night, only to find that it has changed once they return to the mattress.
-Temperature, barometric pressure, body weight, and sleep position can cause airbeds to quickly lose their firmness.
+Temperature, barometric pressure, and sleep position can cause airbeds to lose their firmness.
 Airbeds can also only be used on a flat surface, such as the ground.
 If you tried to place an airbed on a standard bed frame, it would likely become damaged or punctured.

 Airbeds are perfect for a short term sleep solution or for when you are away from home, but they are not ideal for everyday use.

 The term “smart mattress” applies to a mattress that uses sensors built into the surface of the mattress to track sleep patterns and habits.
 The technology used in these mattresses can tell you the amount of time it took you to fall asleep, how often you woke up during the night, and how often you changed your sleep position.
 Some smart mattresses can even monitor your heart rate and tell you how much time you spent in a REM state vs. a deep sleep state.
 This technology is often used in memory and latex foam mattresses.